r00b/DukePerson-Bluetooth-manager/README.md

 The device on which the app is run MUST be connected to the internet for the Firebase server to connect properly.

 There are no buildtime or runtime warnings/errors when running on the iPod Touch, but when running _locally_, you may get a runtime warning about a UI API being called from a background thread.
 This is an async problem inherent of using Firebase in a non-production environment.

-#### Extensions

-In addition to the project specifications, we added the following features:

-* Added a _real_ progress bar that quantifies the progress of the peripheral sending process
-* Added a loading spinner to indicate that the central is actively receiving/looking for a peripheral

 #### Adding Animation to a DukePerson (from HW6)